-While you may be aware you need the protection a life insurance or a health insurance policy provides, you may not have considered the vital role that long term care insurance could play in your life.
+While you may be aware of the protection that a life or health insurance policy provides, you may not have considered the vital role that long term care insurance could play in your life.

 As people age, they inevitably need more extensive health care, and the cost of that care can be too much to bear.
 Long term care insurance can ensure those costs are covered.

 Long term care can cover the cost of extended care given in a nursing home, adult day care, assisted living center, or even your own home.

 As you near your 60s, you may want to consider the cost and benefits of long term care insurance for you or your loved ones.